coverclock/com-diag-hazer/README.md

 been consumed during the survey, and what the mean error is.
 In rover (mobile) mode, it shows what RTCM message was last received and from whom.

+RTK (if present) show the latest RTCM message received, either from the device when operating in base mode, or from the base when operating in rover mode.
+The lengths of the shortest, most recent, and longest RTCM message is shown.
+The mode of the system, base or rover, is shown.

 ACT is the list of active satellites, typically provided seperately for each system or constellation by the device, showing each satellites identifying number (for GPS, this is its pseudo-random noise or PRN code